alexpreynolds/higlass-tabix-datafetcher/README.md

 );
 ```

-Configure the view configuration's `horizontal-transcripts` object with `data` attributes pointing to the web-hosted tabix file:
+Configure the HiGlass view configuration's `horizontal-transcripts` object with `data` attributes pointing to the web-hosted tabix file, along with an appropriate chromSizes file, e.g.:

 ```
 {